Victoria Avenue (Jersey): History

-The road was constructed between 1895 and the Diamond jubilee of Queen Victoria, after whom the road is named, in 1897.
+The road was constructed between 1895 and the Diamond Jubilee of Queen Victoria, after whom the road is named, in 1897.
 The road had initially been named for the former Connétable of St Helier Mr. Baudins as Boulevard Baudins.
 The road was originally a single carriageway, extending only as far as First Tower, however over time the road was extended and converted into a dual carriageway in the late 1950s.

 Aerial photographs from 1965 show that the two ends of the avenue were roundabouts at that time.
-Nowadays these have been removed.
+These were subsequently removed.

-Between 2009 and 2010, upgrades to the road were part of a fiscal stimulus plan in response to the 2007 financial crisis.
+Between 2009 and 2010, upgrades to the road were part of a fiscal stimulus plan in response to the 2008 financial crisis.
 It involved the replaced of the aged drainage system, improvement of pedestrian facilities, the replacement of street lighting columns to improve energy efficiency and the lengthening of right-turn lanes to reduce congestion.

 In May 2020, the Government of Jersey announced that some parking in the lay-bys could be removed to promote sustainable transport in response to a rise in usage of the promenade and cycle track, and a reduction in usage of the road during the COVID-19 pandemic.